pytorch/glow/docs/Lexicon.md

   A computational framework based on a synthetic construction of a the biological neural network in brains.

+* AOT
+  Ahead Of Time (Compilation)
+  A technique used with JIT where some code is compiled during the build and is executed directly rather than compiled when needed.

+### B

+* BC
+  Byte Code
+  A representation of the instruction stream encoded to be efficiently interpreted by an executor.

 #### C

 * CNN